Ruby

-Integrating a rails blog with Facebook instant articles.
+Integrating a rails blog with Facebook instant articles

 On a recent project, a client asked for a dynamic website and a blog.
 Since most of their interaction with customers happened through their Facebook Page, they asked for a number of integrations between their new site and Facebook.
 Aside from the usual like, share, and comment stuff, it was an opportunity to play with the new Instant Article format.